 Women’s Services

-Labor and delivery requires consistent staffing to support safety protocols and patient experience expectations.
-Travel clinicians fill gaps quickly during volume spikes.
+L&D needs consistent staffing to keep safety tight and the patient experience strong.
+Travel nurses fill gaps fast when volume spikes.

 Radiology and Diagnostic Imaging